sabira-analytics/coffee-shop-sales/documentation/SQL Data Cleaning Logic Workflow.md

    OR [Time] IS NULL;		 -- Missing values
 ```

 Based on these inspections, the 'Time' column was classified as a Category C field (unusable) and excluded from the cleaning workflow.

-***Exploratory data cleaning script can be found in the Repository***
+---

->input .sql file link here
+***Complete sql script for all the above queries can be found in the Repository or*** [SQL Exploratory Data Cleaning Script](SQL/Exploratory_Data_Cleaning_script.sql)

 ---